xorpaul/go-gitea-jira-webhook/README.md

 # This commit will use configured visibility (e.g., role:Members)
 git commit -m "Fix login bug for PROJ-123"

-# This commit will force public visibility, ignoring comment_visibility setting
+# These commits will force public visibility, ignoring comment_visibility setting
-git commit -m "Fix login bug for $PROJ-123"
+git commit -m "Fix login bug for $PROJ-123" git commit -m "Fix login bug for #PROJ-123"  # Alternative format (bash-safe)

-# Mixed usage - the entire ticket comment will be public if ANY commit uses $
+# Mixed usage - the entire ticket comment will be public if ANY commit uses $ or #
-git commit -m "Fix login bug for PROJ-123 and $PROJ-456"
+git commit -m "Fix login bug for PROJ-123 and #PROJ-456"
 ```

-**Note**: If any commit referencing a ticket uses the `$` prefix, the entire bundled comment for that ticket will be public.
+**Note**: If any commit referencing a ticket uses the `$` or `#` prefix, the entire bundled comment for that ticket will be public.
+The `#` format is recommended when working in bash environments to avoid variable expansion issues.

 ### Commit Bundling